 CooCox IDE doesn’t come with the built-in compiler; this is why we installed GCC tools first.
 So go to the website and download the latest CoIDE.
-There are a couple of options – one is to use CoCenter which takes care of the process.
-Another option is to download the whole setup file which is my choice now.
+There are a couple of options – one is to use CoCenter, which takes care of the process.
+Another option is to download the whole setup file, which is my choice now.
 The install file is pretty heavy – ~360MB.
-Install software as the installer is quite intuitive.
-When prompted select to install CoCenter, which will take care of software upgrades and other maintenance:
+Install the software as the installer is quite intuitive.
+When prompted, select to install CoCenter, which will take care of software upgrades and other maintenance:

 Setting up the first project with CoIDE

-At first you need to do when you start CoIDE is to set indicate where GCC tools are installed.
-For this go to menu Project->Select Toolchain Path
+At first, you need to do when you start CoIDE to indicate where GCC tools are installed.
+For this, go to the menu Project->Select Toolchain Path.